logandgsmith/advent-of-code-2023/README.md

 ## Day 4 -- Go
 Today was the first time I've used Go.
 Honestly, I didn't see much of the appeal that I've heard about.
 It wasn't a hard syntax or anything, it just gave me a lot of flashbacks of Java!
 I might try Go again on a harder challenge.

+## Day 5 -- Perl
+Oh wow, everything they say about Perl is real and true.
+What did I just witness.
+Please see this day for the least idiomatic and most idiotic solve so far.